Of valerian and other out-of-control issues

 Lif Strand began writing fiction when she was a kid.
 Nobody read her stories.
 A former Arabian horse breeder and endurance racer, then reporter and freelance white paper writer, Lif lives in a straw bale house off-the-grid and writes fiction once more--or at least whenever she’s not scooping horse poop, taking photos, or playing with fabric art.

-One Response to Of valerian and other out-of-control issues
+2 Responses to Of valerian and other out-of-control issues

 1. DEde says: